Brian-Pob/Brian-Pob.github.io/_portfolio/site_redesign.md

   </a>
 </p>
 As part of my internship at Inkblot Media Group, I was tasked with redesigning a potential client's current website.
 The website was a storefront for selling a certain woodworking product.

+To create the wireframe mockups, I used the Mockup app on my 7th Gen iPad with my Apple Pencil.
+I then used Canva create the pages for the report and add the text and images.

+Note that the name of the client and their logos are blurred in the images to respect their privacy.

 <p align="center">